Carly Wertheim, MS

 Specializing in therapeutic eating plans to optimize health and healing, Carly has worked with clients undergoing treatment for cancer, diabetes, autoimmune disease, GI disorders including IBS, Crohn’s, and SIBO, cardiovascular disease, and depression and anxiety, as well as those working to improve their energy, sleep better, and feel more vibrant.
 She offers her clients nutrition counseling, hands-on culinary training, and delicious, heart-filled meals that nourish the body, mind, and spirit.

 Carly is a sought-after speaker and teacher, leading classes and workshops on culinary nutrition, food as medicine, and food sustainability at schools, medical centers, and community spaces.
 Partners have included Mt.
 Sinai Roosevelt Hospital, Mt.
 Sinai Beth Israel, The JCC of Manhattan, Barnard College, and The Maurice Sendak Community School in Brooklyn.

-Having majored in environmental science at Barnard College of Columbia University, Carly approaches cooking from a perspective that values and prioritizes sustainability.
-Her extensive knowledge of the local food shed in New York, background in sustainable agriculture, and home gardening hobby constantly inform and inspire her food choices.
-On the weekend, you can usually find her at the farmer’s market, batch cooking for the coming week, off on a hiking excursion, or daydreaming about vegetable gardens, redwood forests, and new recipes to try out for friends and family.
+A lifelong environmentalist with a degree in environmental science from Barnard College, Carly approaches nutrition and cooking from a perspective that values and prioritizes ecological stewardship.
+Her extensive knowledge of the Northern California food shed, background in sustainable agriculture, and home gardening hobby constantly inform and inspire her work.
+On the weekend, you can usually find her at the farmer’s market, batch cooking for the coming week, or off on a hiking excursion in the redwoods.